BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 # Debugging Strategies
 You can export positions and print ledgers at run time using.
-Exported positions include the a tag == the tag of the order that created the position.
+Exported positions include their tag property, which always == the tag of the order that created the position.
 ```rust
 fn example(strategy: &FundForgeStrategy) {
     strategy.export_trades(&String::from("./trades exports"));